alirezaahani/cherrypy-site/README.md

 ![signin](/screenshots/signin.png)
 ![404](/screenshots/404.png)
 ## Run on localhost
-First of all,you need to install cherrypy with pip:
+First of all,you need to install cherrypy and captcha with pip:
 ```
-pip3 install cherrypy
+pip3 install cherrypy captcha
 ```
 Then clone the code with git:
 ```